 What to expect at each level of treatment:

-Outpatient: for someone beginning to struggle with an eating disorder, or who is being discharged from residential or intensive outpatient (sometimes called IOP).
+Outpatient: for someone who is beginning to struggle with an eating disorder, or who is stepping down from residential or intensive outpatient (sometimes called IOP).
 There are two approaches to outpatient treatment: multi-disciplinary and family-based.

 Multi-disciplinary: This type of treatment often involves regular meetings with ALL members of the treatment team.
 Medical providers usually schedule weight-checks for patients who are recovering from an eating disorder anywhere from 3 times a week to once a month.
 They may also want to check blood pressure, heart rate, and urine to make sure the patient is drinking enough fluids.
 Meetings with the therapist and dietitian may be scheduled weekly or bi-weekly.

-This type of treatment is for people either transitioning back into school, work, etc. from residential treatment, or for people who do not require a higher level of treatment.
+Intensive outpatient program (IOP): This type of treatment is for people either transitioning back into school, work, etc. from residential or partial hospital level of treatment, or for people who are not ready for or do not require a higher level of treatment.
 Intensive outpatient treatment usually involves evening group meetings 3-5 days per week.
 The amount of time spent at the program each day varies between programs.
 Usually 1 meal is supervised which may be provided by the program or brought by the patient.

 Partial hospitalization program (PHP): This type of treatment occurs during the day and 2-3 meals are provided and supervised along with group and individual therapy, and nutrition education.
 Patients in partial programs often attend 5 days per week and go home at night.